lilubullas007/telemetry/README.md

 Monitoring is the process by which the infrastructure is constantly checked for problems.
 Thanks to monitoring, the system administrators con make a better use of the technological resources, they can know the needs of the our infrastructure and anticipate to them.
 Finally, since the sysadmins will know the normal state of the infrastructure, they can easily detect threats and anomalies.

 ## Telemetry in FluidOS
-To make a more understable monitoring, the following methods will be used:
+To make a more understable telemetry, the following methods will be used:
 - Alerts: whenever abnormal values are detected, the system should create notifications for prompt action.
 - Dashboards: utilizing visualization tools, administrators can quickly access real-time updates on system activies.